 - - OR -

 3An overview of current theories concerning the brain, development, and learning.
 Analysis of developmental concepts from birth through adolescence and adulthood.
 Discussion of language acquisition, thinking and learning styles, multiple intelligence, and creativity.
 Topics include teaching, learning, and assessment issues related to cultural diversity, technology, and learning differences.

-- Human Relations Specialization Courses – 18 credits
+- Human Relations Specialization Component – 18 credits

 With your advisor, you’ll choose specialization courses appropriate for your program of study.

 - Capstone Experience – 3 credits

 3CO 5810 Human Relations PracticumThis course is a 100-hour field-based experience that focuses on developing competency in human relations.
 Students will complete field experiences in approved community sites based on their interest area.
 In addition to the field experience, students will also participate in a weekly group seminar to discuss the application of their knowledge and skills.
 Prerequisites: Completion of all core courses as listed in the Human Relations program contract.